-One of the best aspects of living here in Fort Kochi is that the majority of the food on offer is vegetarian.
-Being right on the coast too, there is also a large variety of fish and seafood.
-In fact, meat-based dishes are very definitely in the minority.
-This is great news for us.
+One of the best aspects of living in Fort Kochi is that the majority of the food on offer is vegetarian.
+In fact, meat-based dishes are very definitely in the minority there.
+This was great news for us!

-Another of my favourite dishes at the Taj Mahal is their thoran; traditionally, a dry dish made with spices, coconut, cheera, and various vegetables, such as gourd, yam, beans, jackfruit, etc. It's very mild, creamy, and full of flavour.
-It's something I could eat an awful lot of on a regular basis!
+Another of my favourite dishes at the Taj Mahal is the thoran - traditionally, a dry dish made with spices, coconut, cheera, and various vegetables, such as gourd, yam, beans, jackfruit, etc. It's very mild, creamy, and full of flavour.
+It's something we still eat an awful lot of on a regular basis!

 All in all, the Taj Mahal is not only THE place to go for excellent food in great surroundings but it is extremely good value for money.
 For example, the cost for our first meal there (aviyal, chemeen olathiyathu, plain rice, and two lime sodas) was 315 rupees (approx: £3.80 / € 4.30 / $5.80) - seriously, can you get any better than that?

 Do check out Usha's video for more details.

 (When Usha taught me to cook her way, I wasn't part of a class - it was just me and her, in the kitchen, making awesome food together, with amato mio taking pics.
 The little boy in the video is Madhav, Usha's son.
 He used to play Carcassonne with us on a regular basis.
 Such a lovely boy.
 He had a big photo of his mum and me as his computer desktop wallpaper!
 Ha ha!)

 The Taj Mahal is close to the Santa Cruz Basilica, on K B Jacob Road, behind the Kerala Kathakali Centre, Fort Kochi.

 E: [email protected]